lance-o/extended_terrain_types/bouncy_terrain_type/BOUNCY_TERRAIN_TYPE.md

 ### Basics
 When driving over ground marked as a bounce pad, Karts will be propelled forwards and upwards by an amount of force specified by a track creator.

-* A track can have as many bounce pads as it has materials; which is to say, __there is not really a hard limit on how many different Bounce Pads can exist in one track__.
+* A track can have as many bounce pads as its __.bco__ file can have materials; which is to say, __there is not really a hard limit on how many different Bounce Pads can exist in one track__.